jackl-3/homebase/source/content/index.md

 ---
-title: Hello 👋
+title: Hello
 ---
 welcome.

-here lies a place where I keep my write-ups and posts of personal projects as well as any other musings that would fit here.
+here lies a place where I keep my write-ups and posts regarding personal projects. or any other musings that would fit here.

 enjoy. 😎